The Millers, Theodore, Elizabeth Lee, Erik, John and Florence, in 1923.

 Nadar, Charles Philipon, Paris, 1854.
 The founder of Le Charivari in 1831, among other popular journals, Charles Philipon (1800-1862) was Nadar’s mentor and an important collaborator in Nadar’s bid to establish himself as a caricaturist.
 Philipon and Nadar, though from different generations, both shared an energetic and inventive personal character as well as a keen interest, skill, and talent for contemporary caricature (though censorship killed political cartoons after 1851).
 Charles Philipon, however, being the better businessman, provided Nadar in this period with editor in chief jobs at new magazines that Philipon founded and, until the day he died in 1862, stayed solicitous of Nadar’s future in illustration.
 Except that, after Charles Philipon died, Nadar lost all interest in the practice.

 Adrien Tournachon (1825-1903), c.
 1855.
-In the mid-to-late 1850’s Adrien collaborated closely with his older brother in the photographic studio’s services.
+Nadar’s younger brother was a quirky and talented artist and photographer in his own right.
+By the mid-to-late 1850’s Adrien collaborated closely with his older brother in the photographic studio’s services.
 Their work in this period is often enmeshed so that an exact delineation between them can be difficult to ascertain.
 Is this photograph a self portrait or a collaborative (self-)portrait?
 The photograph presents Adrien at about age thirty, wearing casual attire and posing with a bohemian air marked by a broad-brimmed dark straw hat and holding a hand-rolled and lit cigarette in his mouth.
 Adrien Tournachon opened a photographic studio at 11, boulevard des Capucines in 1853.
 The two brothers worked together closely in photography which each also worked in other professions, Nadar as a caricaturist and Adrien as a painter (whom Nadar helped to establish).
 Adrien’s photography career included being active in newly-formed photographic societies, securing a patent for a photo-mechanical process, and later specializing in horse and animal photography as well as other photography-related businesses.

 Jean-Charles Deburau (1829-1873) as Pierrot series, c.
 1855.
-Another collaborative project by Nadar and his brother Adrien.
+This is another series of Nadar’s photographs–Deburau’s portrayal of the stock character Pierrot– that should be viewed as a group to appreciate the sitter portrayed in a single portrait, although this post includes only a small portion.
+A collaborative project by Nadar and Adrien.
 Nadar issued the invitation for Deburau to pose in the studio.
 Deburau is dressed as Pierrot, the famous commedia dell’arte character.
 These are rare full-length portraits in Nadar’s oeuvre and include Pierrot in a variety of dramatic poses, some more natural than others, in strongly sculptural light and shadow.
 There is Pierrot surprised, Pierrot listening, Pierrot in pain, Pierrot laughing and, most famously, Pierrot photographer which explicitly suggests the performative dialogue between sitter and photographer.